Wednesday, August 14, 2019

 Examinations

-My grading policy is, therefore, transparent and simple, based solely on the scores of your exams (See Handout CL, “grading”).
+My grading policy is, therefore, transparent and simple, based solely on the scores of your exams (See Handout CPE, “grading”).

 -----------------------------